UK Economy: Productivity vs Growth

 the full in devising new ways of doing things, rather than giving up all hope

 of economic success.
-HMG needs to step up to the plate now and support this
+UKGov needs to step up to the plate now and support this

 Growth